worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 ## 5. Run the package

+- [ ] Before starting the run of the package delete the author's outputs and the intermediate data.
+To make sure the code goes from raw data to analysis results, and all outputs are created by the code.
+Sometimes there are xlsx files the authors used to create figures, make sure this is explained in the README, in which case you wouldn't delete this file.
+- [ ] Make sure you followed step 3 and are starting from a clean slate, and this is included in the code if needed (for instance ` sysdir set PLUS` in Stata and set `version` in the main script)
 - [ ] Check if it runs from start to finish by only changing the top-level directory.
 - [ ] Document any modifications required to run the package (this will be done automatically in git).
 - [ ] Troubleshoot if the package does not run, often due to missing dependencies.
+- [ ] Use the GitHUB issue to document any meaningful changes you had to do for the code to run.
 - [ ] Commit to the git repo as `first-run`

 **Document these critical aspects as you prepare and run the package:**